nacht29/8-Week-SQL-Challenge/pizza_runner/README.md

 	customer_id,
 	pizza_id,
 	CASE
-		WHEN exclusions IS NULL OR exclusions LIKE 'null' THEN NULL
+		WHEN exclusions IS NULL OR exclusions LIKE 'null' OR exclusions = '' THEN NULL
 		ELSE
 			exclusions
 		END AS exclusions,
 	CASE
-		WHEN extras IS NULL OR extras LIKE 'null'
+		WHEN extras IS NULL OR extras LIKE 'null' OR extras = '' THEN NULL
-			THEN NULL
 		ELSE
 			extras